wearerequired/composer-wp-config/README.md

 }
 ```

 Note that the path must be relative to the `wp-config.php` file.
+Run `composer build-wp-config` to rebuild the `wp-config.php` file.

 ## Features